-300.3.3 ALTERNATIVE TACTICS - DE-ESCALATION
+300.3.1 ALTERNATIVE TACTICS - DE-ESCALATION

-When possible, under the circumstances officersshould use all reasonably available and appropriate de-escalation tactics prior to using force (RCW 10.120.020).
+When possible, deputies shall use all reasonably available and appropriate de-escalation tactics prior to using force (RCW 10.120.020).

-Depending on the circumstances, officers have a number of de-escalation tactics to choose from which may include but are not limited to (Washington State Office of the Attorney General Model Use of Force Policy):
+Depending on the circumstances, deputies have a number of de-escalation tactics to choose from which include but are not limited to (Washington State Office of the Attorney General Model Use of Force Policy):

-- (a) Employing tactical positioning and repositioning to maintain the benefit of distance and cover, such as backing away from the person to re-assess and determine which tactics to use. - (b) Placing barriers or using existing structures to provide a shield or other protection between officers and a person. - (c) Attempting to slow down or stabilize the situation to allow for the consideration and arrival of additional resources that may increase the likelihood of a safe resolution. - (d) Requesting and using available support and resources, such as a crisis intervention team, a designated crisis responder, other behavioral health providers, or back-up officers, including more experienced officers or supervisors. - (e) Using clear instructions and verbal persuasion. - (f) Employing verbal and non-verbal communication techniques to calm a person (e.g., speaking slowly, regulating tone and body language, uncrossing one's arms, minimizing hand gestures, reducing bright, flashing lights and sirens). - (g) Attempting to communicate in non-verbal ways when verbal instructions would be inadequate (e.g., when the person and officer speak different languages, the officer reasonably believes the person is unable to hear or understand instructions). - (h) Clear and thorough communication (e.g., clearly explaining the officer's actions and expectations, listening to the person's questions and concerns and responding respectfully, being neutral and fair when making decisions). - (i) When there are multiple officers, designating one officer to communicate in order to avoid competing or confusing commands. - (j) Exhibiting patience while reasonably using available and appropriate tactics and resources to resolve the incident without using force. - (k) Withdrawing or entirely leaving the incident scene if appropriate based on the information known at the time.
+- (a) Employing tactical positioning and repositioning to maintain the benefit of distance and cover, such as backing away from the person to re-assess and determine which tactics to use. - (b) Placing barriers or using existing structures to provide a shield or other protection between deputies and a person. - (c) Attempting to slow down or stabilize the situation to allow for the consideration and arrival of additional resources that may increase the likelihood of a safe resolution. - (d) Requesting and using available support and resources, such as a crisis intervention team, a designated crisis responder, other behavioral health providers, or back-up deputies, including more experienced deputies or supervisors. - (e) Using clear instructions and verbal persuasion. - (f) Employing verbal and non-verbal communication techniques to calm a person (e.g., speaking slowly, regulating tone and body language, uncrossing one's arms, minimizing hand gestures, reducing bright, flashing lights and sirens). - (g) Attempting to communicate in non-verbal ways when verbal instructions would be inadequate (e.g., when the person and deputy speak different languages, the person is unable to hear or understand instructions). - (h) Communicating in a way that demonstrates respect for people's dignity (e.g., clearly explaining the deputy's actions and expectations, listening to the person's questions and concerns and responding respectfully, being neutral and fair when making decisions). - (i) When there are multiple deputies, designating one deputy to communicate in order to avoid competing or confusing commands.

-300.3.4 PERMISSIBLE USES OF FORCE
+(j) Exhibiting patience while using all available and appropriate tactics and resources to provide as much time as needed to resolve the incident without using force.

-An officer may use force upon another person to the extent necessary under these circumstances to (RCW 10.120.020):
+300.3.2 PERMISSIBLE USES OF FORCE

-- (a) Protect against a criminal offense when there is probable cause that the person has committed, is committing, or is about to commit the offense. - (b) Effect an arrest. - (c) Prevent an escape as defined under chapter 9A.76 RCW. - (d) Take a person into custody, transport a person for evaluation or treatment, or provide other assistance under RCW 10.77; RCW 71.05; or RCW 71.34.
+A deputy may use force upon another person to the extent necessary under these circumstances to (RCW 10.120.020):

-- (e) Take a minor into protective custody when authorized or directed by statute. - (f) Execute or enforce a court order authorizing or directing an officer to take a person into custody. - (g) Execute a search warrant. - (h) Execute or enforce an oral directive issued by a judicial officer in the courtroom or a written order where the court expressly authorizes an officer to use force to execute or enforce the directive or order. - (i) Prevent a person from fleeing or stop a person who is actively fleeing a lawful temporary investigative detention, provided that the person has been given notice that the person is being detained and is not free to leave. - (j) Take a person into custody when authorized or directed by statute. - (k) Protect against an imminent threat of bodily injury to the officer, another person, or the person against whom force is being used.
+- (a) Protect against a criminal offense when there is probable cause that the person has committed, is committing, or is about to commit the offense. - (b) Effect an arrest. - (c) Prevent an escape as defined under chapter 9A.76 RCW. - (d) Take a person into custody, transport a person for evaluation or treatment, or provide other assistance under RCW 10.77; RCW 71.05; or RCW 71.34. - (e) Take a minor into protective custody when authorized or directed by statute. - (f) Execute or enforce a court order authorizing or directing a deputy to take a person into custody. - (g) Execute a search warrant. - (h) Execute or enforce an oral directive issued by a judicial officer in the courtroom or a written order where the court expressly authorizes a deputy to use force to execute or enforce the directive or order. - (i) Prevent a person from fleeing or stop a person who is actively fleeing a lawful temporary investigative detention, provided that the person has been given notice that the person is being detained and is not free to leave. - (j) Take a person into custody when authorized or directed by statute. - (k) Protect against an imminent threat of bodily injury to the deputy, another person, or the person against whom force is being used.

-Officers shall terminate the use of force as soon as the necessity for such force ends (RCW 10.120.020).
+Deputies shall terminate the use of force as soon as the necessity for such force ends (RCW 10.120.020).